-Pablo Carbonell is Reader in Computational Biology at the ai2 Institute, Universitat Politècnica de València.
+Pablo Carbonell is Talento Fellow Reader in Computational Biology at the AI2 Institute, Universitat Politècnica de València.
 My research interests are in automated design for metabolic engineering and synthetic biology.
-We develop machine learning and automation Design-Build-Test-Learn (DBTL) engineering solutions for sustainable bioeconomy-ready biofoundries.
+We develop machine learning and automated Design-Build-Test-Learn (DBTL) engineering solutions for sustainable biofoundries.

-Some of my other interests are hiking trails, food, eclectic music, fiction, philosophy, and math podcasts.
+Some of my other interests are hiking trails, food, modern past music, fiction, philosophy, and math podcasts.

 Joan de la Concepcion

 My project is about modeling the Design-Build-Test-Learn (DBTL) process of a biofoundry.
 The project will focus on the development of tools for simulation, and prediction based on the experimental protocols usually found in the Design-Build-Test-Learn (DBTL) cycle of biofoundries.
 We will use machine learning to predict new iterations of the DBTL based on experimental data.

 My project is about developing a tool for translating lab protocols in a biofoundry into standardised instructions for robotic platforms.
 The objective of my project is the development and application of optimization strategies and machine learning techniques in the automated biomanufacturing environment.
 The TFM will focus on the development of machine learning tools based on experimental protocols of the learning phase of the Design-Build-Test-Learn (DBTL) cycle of biomanufacturing centers or biofoundries.

 The objective of my project is to develop a computational predictive tool that will help identify biomarkers of different cancer types (e.g.: colon, liver, pancreas) from human samples (e.g., blood plasma) analyzed by omics methods such as metabolomics.
 This project will help to develop a computational framework to interpret large omics datasets (big data) from cancer patients.
 With a final goal to identify new metabolic biomarkers that could help in better prevention and diagnosis of cancers.